FlukeFan/MvcTesting/docs/walkthrough.md

 ```

 Finally, because we setup `UserManagerSpy`, `SignInManagerSpy`, and `EmailSenderSpy`
-in `FakeStartup`, we can also verify the innjected dependencies were used correctly.
+in `FakeStartup`, we can also verify the injected dependencies were used correctly.